Status Code 200: The "OK" Response

 Let’s take a look at the five core status codes:

 Some status codes are more common than others.
-For example, when you’re doing digital marketing, you’ll often come across status code 200, status code 301 and status code 404 – but you may never see status code 206 or 307.
+For example, when you're doing digital marketing, you'll often come across multiple status codes like status code 200, status code 301 and status code 404 - but you may never see status code 206 or 307.

 Let's briefly go over each status code block and what they mean.